 Each canister will treat up to 2,000 cubic feet of unobstructed space, and the mist it produces is non-staining and won’t leave a messy residue.
 The Hot Shot Aerosol Fogger is a broad-spectrum product, meaning it will kill many different types of insects in addition to cockroaches.
 The mist kills roaches and other bugs on contact, but it also treats the space and provides up to two months of additional pest control.

-The fumes from the fogger are toxic, however — so you’ll have to leave during treatment and stay out for at least two hours.
+The fumes from the fogger contain a cocktail of chemicals, however, so you’ll have to leave during treatment and stay out for at least two hours.
 Any pets must be removed as well.
 After treatment is over, the manufacturer advises you to ventilate the space for another two hours.
 This process is more involved than some other methods of cockroach control but is a good step to consider if the infestation seems to be lingering or you have other insects you’d like to eradicate at the same time.

 The best overall roach trap is the Hot Shot Ultra Liquid Roach Bait (view at Home Depot), which baits roaches into the trap using food and water.
 Customers noticed a big reduction in the population of roaches within 24 hours.
 However, if you’re looking for the best sticky trap to take care of roaches, the Black Flag Roach Motel (view at Walmart) is a popular and effective choice.

 What to Look for in a Roach Trap

 Deciding how involved you want to be in setting your roach traps or bait will determine which application method is best for your situation.
 The simplest roach eradication involves simply setting traps and disposing of them when they’re full.
 However, if you’re battling a larger invasion, you might need to apply a product to common roach routes in your home.
 Application methods for these products vary, but they include aerosol sprays, powders that are sprinkled behind appliances or cupboards, or gels that go into cracks and crevices.